milkandbanana/geofeatures/README.md

 Geo features
 ====

-Geo features are distributed by grid.
+Geo features are distributed within grid cells.

 Lib folder contains the class with geo-spatial functions.

-Config folder it's the folder with configuration fiiles.
+Config folder it's a folder with configuration fiiles.

 *.ipynb files are the user examples.